Code-Institute-Submissions/VKirijanova-Impulse_NovResub/README.md

 To do:
     1 Choose font family and add <link> to base.html
-    2 Choose main background picture add it to css url and image in to media folder 3 Close tab and style tab, tab must stay all time
+    2 Choose main background picture add it to css url and image in to media folder